Help

 3. See the results and select all unneeded duplicates.

-4. Click the Review & Remove button and confirm the action.
+4. Click the Review to Remove button and confirm the action.

 Duplicate File Finder showing duplicate pictures